What is Passive Fingerprinting?

 It does not read files on the device, but it still classifies clients and can support tracking-like use cases.
 Disclosure and lawful basis depend on jurisdiction and role.
 Fraud vendors usually process it as a security signal rather than as marketing identity.

-• Can passive fingerprints change?
+• Can passive fingerprints change over time?

 Abisola